Occasionally, at a social function or while scrounging through a dumpster in back of Arby’s, I’m asked the question “What do you do for a living?”

 This revelation usually prompts looks ranging from excitement to Schadenfreude, depending of course on what phase the market is currently in.
 If it happens to be in a downtrend they’ll usually give me a pitying look, saying something like “wow, things must be pretty tough, huh?”
 I, of course, respond that I am doing fine because you can make money when stocks move down.

-SHORTING…..!!!! (insert glazed look in conversationalist’s eyes).
+(insert glazed look in conversationalist’s eyes).

-My mother actually thinks that I am doing something illegal when I tell her I can make money if a stock goes down.
-Personally I’ve never had an issue with the concept of shorting, which is probably why I trade.
-But for others who don’t quite understand the concept I have developed a simple way to explain it.
-It goes like this…..
+My mother actually thinks I’m describing something illegal when I tell her money can be made by shorting a stock.
+She’s convinced that it must be some evil endeavor created by a Satan/Hitler/Beiber-type troika.
+Personally, I’ve never had an issue with the concept of shorting, which is probably why I’ve traded for over 30 years.
+But for others who don’t quite understand the concept, I’ve developed a simple way to explain it.
+It goes like this;

-A share of stock is a standardized instrument just like a book or a DVD, meaning each share of IBM is the same, just like every copy of “Harry Potter and the Deathly Hallows is the same.
+A share of stock is a standardized instrument just like a book or a DVD, meaning every share of Apple is the same as every other share of Apple, just like every DVD of Harry Potter and the Deathly Hallows is the same as every other.

 So let’s say your best friend just bought a brand new copy of Harry Potter and brings it over to show you.
 The first thing you should do is ask yourself is why you have a 13yr old as your best friend, but after that, let’s say you immediately ask to borrow the DVD before it’s even unwrapped.